-Although the systematic documentation of patients’ health histories and care over time by healthcare providers was long done by means of paper-based medical records, advances in digital technologies and storage capabilities have led to the development of what are known as electronic health records (EHRs) in the healthcare industry.
+Although the systematic documentation of patients’ health histories and care over time by healthcare providers was long done by means of paper-based medical records, advances in digital technologies and storage capabilities have led to the development of what are known as electronic health records systems (EHRs) in the healthcare industry.

 With these EHRs, healthcare providers are now able to more easily share and access their medical records through network-connected, enterprise-wide record management platforms.